ilkerccom/bitcrackrandomiser/HOW-TO-USE.md

 # Run on Windows as Docker Image

+<ins>NOTE: ONLY FOR NVIDIA DEVICES!</ins> The relevant docker image only builds for "cuda devices".
+For AMD and OpenCL devices, use the "BUILD_OPENCL=1" argument in the dockerfile. (or go to Long Way section)

 [Download and install Docker](https://docs.docker.com/desktop/install/windows-install/) app

 There are two Docker images you can use for Bitcrackrandomiser.